steph1793/Leave-No-Trace/README.md

 We based our work on this [paper](https://arxiv.org/abs/1711.06782).
 The authors aimed to provide a framework for safe learning, allowing our agent to learn good behaviour (quickly) and run for longer episodes avoiding numerous resets which can be costly.

+## How to run the code
+We can launch the project  by running the notebook on google colab.
+You have two main sections : The experiments section and the results section.
+In the Notebook we clone the repository. if you want to visualize the results, you can go directly to the results section(after installing and importing the dependencies).
+And if you want to launch you own experiments, you need to rename or remove the old results folder.